rancher/docs/content/rancher/v2.x/en/cluster-admin/tools/logging/syslog/_index.md

 If your Syslog server is using **TCP** protocol and uses TLS, you need to select **Use TLS** and complete the **Encryption Configuration** form.

-1. Select whether or not you want to verify your SSL.
-If the **Enabled - Input trusted server certificate** option is selected, a certificate section is enabled.
-You can either copy and paste the certificate or upload them by **Read from a file**.

-    * If you are using a self-signed certificate, provide the **CA Certificate PEM**.
-    * If you are using a certificate from a certificate authority, provide your **Trusted Server Certificate Chain**.

 1. Provide the **Client Private Key** and **Client Certificate**.
 You can either copy and paste them or upload them by using the **Read from a file** button.

     - You can use either a self-signed certificate or one provided by a certificate authority.